Caitlyn Jenner: Politics

+Political stances

-Jenner leans towards political conservatism and is a Republican.
+Jenner identifies as a conservative and a Republican.
 She describes herself as socially liberal and fiscally conservative.
 "I have gotten more flak for being a conservative Republican than I have for being trans", she has said.
 Although stopping short of an endorsement, Jenner said she liked Ted Cruz in the 2016 Republican presidential primaries.
 On her reality show I Am Cait, Jenner said that although she does not support Donald Trump, she thinks he would be good for women's issues; she then stated she would never support Hillary Clinton.
 Jenner said she voted for Trump in the 2016 presidential election, although according to Politico, voter records show she never cast a ballot in the election.

 Jenner is a supporter and advocate for the Israeli government.
-She has called for pro-Palestinian protesters to be deported from the United States.
+In 2024, with pro-Palestinian protests erupting in universities all over the country, Jenner called for the deportation from the United States of the pro-Palestinian protesters.

 In February 2017, President Trump rescinded federal requirements giving transgender students the right to choose the school restroom matching their gender identity.
 In response, Jenner tweeted "Well @realDonaldTrump, from one Republican to another, this is a disaster.
 You made a promise to protect the LGBTQ community.
 Call me."

 In April 2017, Jenner said she was in favor of same-sex marriage.

 In July 2017, Jenner stated that she was contemplating running in the 2018 race for the U.S. Senate to represent California.
 Later in the month, she condemned Trump for issuing an order to reinstate a ban on transgender people from serving in the military.
 In her tweet, she wrote "What happened to your promise to fight for them?", juxtaposing it with Trump's tweet from June 2016 in which he promised to fight for the LGBT community.

 In October 2018, Jenner withdrew her support of Donald Trump; she felt "that the trans community was relentlessly attacked by [Trump]", contrary to her expectations.
 Her reversal came after a Trump administration proposal to restrict the legal definition of a person's gender to that assigned at birth.

 In September 2021, Jenner supported the Texas Heartbeat Act which made all post-six-week abortions illegal.
 She told CNN: "I'm for a woman's right to choose.
 I am also for a state having the ability to make their own laws."
-The bill had incurred widespread criticism.

 In April 2024, Jenner again reversed her position by supporting Donald Trump in the 2024 presidential election.

+In April 2026, she said in a TV interview that she had written to Trump for assistance with difficulties created by her new passport stating her sex as male, according to the new law passed in November 2025.
+Despite receiving no response from him, she affirmed her support and "love" for Trump.
+She was widely mocked on social media by left-leaning people for her continuing support for the party which they believe is negatively affecting her life.